How to Know and Do What Is Right

 Organized dogma of morality.
 Any religious, philosophical, ideological, or spiritual code that claims incontrovertible truth and enforces compliance through conditioning; e.g. the Roman Catholic Church, Communism, Feminism.

-Distinguishing Serving From Distracting Teachings
+Distinguishing Serving from Distracting Teachings

 How do you recognize these inhibitors?
 How can you distinguish between a religion or ideology or spiritual concept that is designed to exploit you from the one that serves your liberation and guides you into the ability to truly choose right and wrong, to develop your own morality, through deconditioning and resetting of a manipulated reward system?
 How can you distinguish between what is right for you from what just appears to be right, although it is in effect treasonous and drags you farther away from your truth because you are being taken advantage of through addiction or conditioning by individuals or organized moral systems?
 Tricky, right?